Allyson-Camp/shell-game/README.md

 ## Making a plan

 1. **Make a drawing of your app.
-Simple "wireframes"**
+Simple "wireframes"** COMPLETE
     //complete
-1. **Look at the drawing and name the HTML elements you'll need to realize your vision**
+1. **Look at the drawing and name the HTML elements you'll need to realize your vision** COMPLETE
     //<h1> for title
     //<img>'s of 3 shells
         //pink, blue, orange